andre-mare/andre-mare.github.io/personal-development/communication-skills/_posts/2024-01-01-the-coin-feedback-model.md

 ## How to Give COIN Feedback?
 **1. Describe the Context**
 : Set the stage for your feedback by describing the specific situation that prompted it.
 Provide precise details to ensure the recipient understands the context.

-During yesterday’s team meeting, I noticed something I want to discuss with you.
+: _Example_: During yesterday’s team meeting, I noticed something I want to discuss with you.
-{:.note title="Example"}

 **2. Describe the Observation**